brettz9/jamilih/README.md

 (In such a case, you can extend, the relevant `HTMLElement` interface like `HTMLAnchorElement`.)
 The object properties could also conflict with future methods added to the built-in element.

-Note that while our example does not do so, you might wish to protect consumers of your methods from naming that could conflict with future standard method names.
-Per [this comment](https://github.com/w3c/webcomponents/issues/700#issuecomment-342973055), a safe option would be to merely add `$` in front of the custom method names or properties (e.g., it would become `$test` and `$test2` in the example).
-Another advantage of doing so is that consumers can easily discern which methods are standard (and thus can be queried online) and which are specific to your API.

 ```js
 const mySelect = jml('select', {
     id: 'mySelect',